-Note: Glass (no additive) serum tubes may be drawn before the coagulation tube.

-Note: If only a coagulation Blue top tube is to be drawn for the routine testing of PT or APTT, a discard tube is not required.

-Note: When using a winged blood collection set with a coagulation tube as the first tube to be drawn, a discard tube must be drawn first to fill the blood collection tubing dead space.
+- Glass (no additive) serum tubes may be drawn before the coagulation tube. - If only a coagulation Blue top tube is to be drawn for the routine testing of PT or APTT, a discard tube is not required if a regular (straight) blood collection needle is used. - When using a winged blood collection set with a coagulation tube as the first tube to be drawn, a discard tube must be drawn first to fill the blood collection tubing dead space.
 The discard tube must be a glass (no additive) or a coagulation tube.